-To validate that the difference between T{air} and T{tube} is indeed caused by solar radiation, the measured differences between T{air} and T{tube} are compared with modelled fibre temperatures from an energy balance model of the cable.
-The model data are published online (Hilgersom et al., 2015).
-The 1-D (one-dimensional) model describes heat transport around the cable centre and has an equidistant grid spacing of 12.5 μm.
-Incoming shortwave radiation, emitted long-wave radiation, and wind cooling calculated from the hot wire anemometer principle are source terms in the outer two cells.
-Direct heat conduction to the air was modelled by adding one cell on the outside with air properties and a temperature forced to the measured air temperature (Onset S-THB-M008, mounted with an Onset RS3 solar radiation shield).
+To validate that the difference between $T{tube}$ and $T{air}$ is indeed caused by solar radiation, the measured differences between $T{air}$ and $T{tube}$ are compared with modelled fibre temperatures from a energy balance model of the cable (Hilgersom et al., 2015).
+The 1D model describes heat transport around the cable centre and has an equidistant grid spacing of 12.5 $\mu$ m.

+25 Incoming short-wave radiation, emitted long-wave radiation, and wind cooling calculated from the hot wire anemometer principle are source terms in the outer two cells.
 The modelled cable consists of four layers with properties described in Table 3.
 Note that several properties are assumed for our cable, and the model only serves as a general verification for our data.